idaholab/moose/modules/xfem/doc/content/source/userobjects/RectangleCutUserObject.md

 !syntax description /UserObjects/RectangleCutUserObject

-The {RectangleCutUserObject) defines the boundary of a rectangular cut for XFEM to make on a 3 dimensional mesh.
+The `RectangleCutUserObject` defines the boundary of a rectangular cut for XFEM to make on a 3 dimensional mesh.
 The cut_data parameter is a vector of length twelve that defines the x, y , and z Real values of the four vertices that form the rectangular cut.
 The object calculates the midpoint of the rectangular cut and normal, and includes logic to determine if a given point is located within